MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-azure-cli.md

 ---
+author: KittyYeungQ
+description: This guide will show you how to submit jobs to Azure Quantum using the command line interface (CLI). ms.author: kitty ms.date: 02/01/21 ms.service: azure-quantum ms.subservice: core ms.topic: article
 title: Submit jobs to Azure Quantum with the Command Line Interface
-description: This guide will show you how to submit jobs to Azure Quantum using the command line interface (CLI).
-author: KittyYeungQ
-ms.author: kitty
-ms.date: 06/29/2020
-ms.topic: article
 uid: microsoft.quantum.submit-jobs.azcli
 ---